colleen05/GalaEngine/roadmap.md

   - [ ] Scene to have a list of cameras and their on-screen placements.
 - [ ] Fonts properly supported.
 - [ ] Immediate-mode GUI (IMGUI).
-- [ ] Loading scenes from resource files.

 ### Utilities
 - [x] Math utility functions.